 What is a qualifying expense?

-A qualifying expense, as defined by The Homer Fund, is past due rent/mortgage/property taxes, past due basic utilities (electric, gas, water/sewer ONLY), and food and clothing.
+A qualifying expense, as defined by The Homer Fund, is past due rent/mortgage/property taxes, past due basic utilities (electric, gas, water/sewer ONLY) and food and clothing.
 Where appropriate, the Direct Grant may also help pay security deposits and certain expenses related to the death of a loved one (funeral expenses up to $8,500 and emergency travel).

 How long does it take to make a decision on a Direct Grant?